Why should I use a private admissions counselor?

 I don’t live near your offices, how will we be able to work together?

-We worked with clients throughout the United States and even some overseas by phone, email, and Skype, so distance is typically not an issue.
-We have had clients from Alabama, California, Connecticut, Florida, Illinois, Louisiana, Maryland, Massachusetts, New Jersey, New York, North Carolina, Ohio, Tennessee, Texas, Virginia, Washington, and Wisconsin, as well as Canada, Italy, France, and the UK.
-Because we limit the number of clients that we work with, we will always have time for you.
+We worked with clients worldwide by phone, Skype, and FaceTime so distance is not an issue.
+In the U.S., we have had clients from thirty-eight of the fifty states.
+Our international students have been from Canada, Italy, China, Brazil, Israel, France, Monaco, and the U.K. Because we limit the number of clients that we work with, we will always have time for you.

 Can you guarantee that I’ll get into my top choice school?
 What is your success rate?